Yeb02/Minecraft/README.md

 Useful for pathfinding, 3D ploting, SLAM illustration, building, or fun.

 1- guigue will be a pathfinder implemented in the jars files of minecraft.
-It is far from done, as I haven't found all the functions I need in the game's source yet.
+It is far from completion, as I haven't found all the functions I need in the game's source yet.
 I am as well looking for a way of making in run on the GPU. (using java's openGL from lwjgl)

 2- capture.py uses the scanner_live src from the 'tools' repo to plot live in Minecraft a phone's camera video feed.